leterDieu/Stellarity-mcoc/mkdocs/docs/items/materials/pixie_dust.md

 </div>

 ## Obtaining
-Pixies drop 0 - 4 Pixie Dust on death.
+Pixies drop 0 - 4 Pixie Dust when killed.

 ## Usage
 Pixie Dust is used in a number of [Altar of The Accursed](../../mechanics/altar_of_the_accursed.md) recipes.